GenomicaMicrob/chimera_detector/README.md

 This shell script (bash) was tested in linux Ubuntu.

 ## Installation
-1. Download the latest release to any directory
+1. Download the [latest](https://github.com/GenomicaMicrob/chimera_detector/releases/latest) release to any directory: `wget https://github.com/GenomicaMicrob/chimera_detector/releases/download/v0.1.0/chimera_detector.v0.1.1.sh` (check the version number)
-2. Make the script executable: `chmod +x chimera_detector.vX.X.X` (vX.X.X corresponds to the number of the latest release)
+2. Make the script executable: `chmod +x chimera_detector.v0.1.1.sh`
-3. Download the databases from [figshare](https://figshare.com/account/projects/20254/articles/4829176)
+3. Download the databases from [figshare](https://figshare.com/account/projects/20254/articles/4829176): `wget https://ndownloader.figshare.com/files/8011024` Since the databases are quite big (613 Mb) it might take a while to download.
+The four databases are compressed into one file.
+4. Rename the file, Figshare assigns just a number to the downloaded file, so it is best to give it a meaningful name.: `mv 8011024 mg_pipeline_dbs.tar.gz`
-4. Uncompress them: `tar xzf mgclassifier_dbs.tar.gz`
+5. Uncompress them: `tar xzf mg_pipeline_dbs.tar.gz`
-5. Create an appropiate directory to house the script and databases: `sudo mkdir /opt/mg_pipeline/scripts /opt/mg_pipeline/databases` for this you'll have to be a super user with `sudo`.
+6. Create an appropiate directory to house the script and databases: `sudo mkdir /opt/mg_pipeline/ /opt/mg_pipeline/databases` for this you'll have to be a super user with `sudo`.
 You can use a different directory, but the script points to this one, you'll have also to correct the script to point to the other directory.
-6. Move everything to their appropiate directories: `sudo mv chimera_detector... /opt/mg_pipeline/scripts && sudo mv *.fasta /opt/mg_pipeline/databases`
+7. Move everything to their appropiate directories: `sudo mv chimera_detector.v0.1.1.sh /opt/mg_pipeline/ && sudo mv *.fasta /opt/mg_pipeline/databases`
-7. For easier running of the script from any folder, make a symbolic link: `sudo ln -s /opt/mg_pipeline/scripts/chimera_detector.vX.X.X /usr/bin/chimera_detector`
+8. For easier running of the script from any folder, make a symbolic link: `sudo ln -s /opt/mg_pipeline/chimera_detector.v0.1.1.sh /usr/bin/chimera_detector`

 ## Usage
 From the directory where your files reside, type `chimera_detector *.fasta`